allmeidaapedro/allmeidaapedro/README.md

   - Python (scikit-learn, pandas, numpy, matplotlib, seaborn, statsmodels and so on)
   - SQL
   - Machine Learning (supervised and unsupervised models)
-  - Statistics (descriptive and fundamental inferential concepts) and advanced mathematics (calculus, including teaching experience at the Federal University of Brasília)
+  - Statistics (descriptive and inferential) and advanced mathematics (calculus, including teaching experience at the Federal University of Brasília)
   - Git and GitHub (version control)
   - Fluent in Portuguese and intermediate in English (great reading, listening and writing).